Jewish Life at Fordham FAQ

 How about antisemitism?
 Is there antisemitism on campus?

 There have been no acts of violence, and students are free to live their Jewish lives.
 Like many schools, we have experienced isolated bias incidents, and some of these have been directed toward the Jewish community.
 Fordham firmly asserts that these incidents are not accepted or tolerated in any way, and the administration takes them extremely seriously.
+Please contact Public Safety and Rabbi Vehlow ([email protected]) with any questions.

 Do students have to take courses on Catholicism?

 No!
 As part of Fordham's core curriculum, students take a class in philosophy as well as at the Theology Department.
-They can choose from among a number of courses, among them an introduction to the Hebrew Bible and Scriptures of the World.
+They can choose from among a number of courses, among them an introduction to the Torah and Scriptures of the World.
 This requirement grew out of Fordham's commitment to Jesuit values and aims to foster a sense of ourselves as spiritual beings and a curiosity in others.

 Do students have to attend church?